ShenLoong99/my-terraform-aws-projects-2025/AWS-Image-Labels-Generator/README.md

   <li><strong>Confidence Thresholds:</strong> By setting a <code>MIN_CONFIDENCE</code> level (e.g., 70%), we filter out low-certainty results, reducing unnecessary data processing.</li>
   <li><strong>Free Tier Utilization:</strong> Amazon Rekognition and S3 both offer free tier limits for the first 12 months, which this project stays within for light usage.</li>
   <li><strong>Manual Apply in TFC:</strong> Set Terraform Cloud to "Manual Apply" to prevent accidental resource creation and associated costs.</li>
+  <li><strong>Serverless Execution:</strong> By using Lambda instead of a local environment, you only pay for the milliseconds the code is actually running (1M free requests/month).</li>
+  <li><strong>Log Retention:</strong> Added a CloudWatch Log Group with a 7-day retention policy to avoid long-term storage costs for test logs.</li>
 </ul>
 <div align="right"><a href="#readme-top">↑ Back to Top</a></div>